Upper Generalization Bounds for Neural Oscillators: Neural Oscillator

-{\bf Informal Statement of Theorem 2:} {\it Under Assumptions 1-11 and the conditions in Lemma 2, for the target second-order differential system governed by Eq.~\eqref{eq:2.7}, with the specified sizes of $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Lemma 2, the generalization error $\ell\left(\hatPiPhiGamma\right)$ of $\hatPiPhiGamma$, that is learned by Eq.~\eqref{eq:3.2} with N i.i.d. sample pairs $\mathbf{U}_N(t)$ and $\mathbf{V}_N(t)$ from the probability measure $\mu(\cdot)$ in Assumption 7, is bounded by
+{\bf Informal Statement of Theorem 2:} {\it { Under the conditions in Lemma 2 and some additional assumptions}, for the target second-order differential system governed by Eq.~\eqref{eq:2.7}, with the specified sizes of $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Lemma 2, the { mean-square} generalization error $\ell\left(\hatPiPhiGamma\right)$ of $\hatPiPhiGamma$ { learned by from $N$ i.i.d. sample pairs} is bounded by